 - 7.13.1 Employees are eligible for paid Bereavement/Tangihanga leave on ordinary daily pay to discharge their obligations and/or to pay their respects to a deceased person with whom they have had a close association.
 Such obligations may exist because of blood or family ties, or because of particular cultural requirements.
-The period of leave will be agreed between the Employee and the Employer and taking into account the particular obligations of the Employee. - 7.13.2 Employees will be entitled to a minimum of three days paid Bereavement/Tangihanga leave on the death of a close relative (see definition in the Holiday Act 2003), a minimum of one days paid leave will be provided on the death of any other person if the Employee's manager accepts that the

-- Employee has suffered a bereavement and Employees will be entitled to a minimum of one day's paid leave to attend an unveiling. - 7.13.3 A period of leave in excess of that specified above may be granted by the manager, after taking into account the amount of time, including travel time, required to properly discharge any responsibilities or obligations, such as attendance at a Tangihanga or its equivalent, and/or the closeness of the association with the deceased. - 7.13.4 Where an employee on ROSL or annual leave suffers a bereavement they can apply to change some or all of this leave to paid Bereavement/Tangihanga leave subject to the provisions above. - 7.13.5 Where Bereavement/Tangihanga leave is not appropriate as the relationship or obligation does not qualify the Employee for this provision as above, Employees can be granted time off as necessary to attend a funeral or service as a mark of respect to a friend or colleague at ERO's discretion. - 7.13.6 Where paid Bereavement/Tangihanga leave is not appropriate, Employees may be granted annual leave, leave without pay or ROSL (if they have an entitlement).
+The period of leave will be agreed between the Employee and the Employer and taking into account the particular obligations of the Employee.
+Employees are also entitled to be eavement leave as per the Holidays Act legislation if they or their partner experience a miscarriage or stillbirth, or in the event of the miscarriage or stillbirth of a child they were intending to adopt or to be primary caregiver for. - 7.13.2 Employees will be entitled to a minimum of three days paid Bereavement/Tangihanga leave on the death of a close relative (see definition in the Holiday Act 2003), a minimum of one days paid leave will be provided on the death of any other person if the Employee's manager accepts that the Employee has suffered a bereavement and Employees will be entitled to a minimum of one day's paid leave to attend an unveiling. - 7.13.3 A period of leave in excess of that specified above may be granted by the manager, after taking into account the amount of time, including travel time, required to properly discharge any responsibilities or obligations, such as attendance at a Tangihanga or its equivalent, and/or the closeness of the association with the deceased. - 7.13.4 Where an employee on ROSL or annual leave suffers a bereavement, they can apply to change some or all of this leave to paid Bereavement/Tangihanga leave subject to the provisions above. - 7.13.5 Where Bereavement/Tangihanga leave is not appropriate as the relationship or obligation does not qualify the Employee for this provision as above, Employees can be granted time off as necessary to attend a funeral or service as a mark of respect to a friend or colleague at ERO's discretion. - 7.13.6 Where paid Bereavement/Tangihanga leave is not appropriate, Employees may be granted annual leave, leave without pay or ROSL (if they have an entitlement).